 Here are a few eco-friendly Valentine’s Day ideas to help you celebrate with love.

-Like everything this past year, Valentine’s Day is going to look a little different.
-But just because you’re ordering in doesn’t mean it has to leave a huge carbon footprint.
-If you’re picking up a Valentine’s Day dinner for two, order your special meal from a locally owned farm-to-table restaurant.
+Whether you’re going out on the town or ordering in, your celebration doesn’t have to leave a huge carbon footprint.
+If you’re planning a Valentine’s Day dinner for two, order your special meal from a locally owned farm-to-table restaurant.
 You’ll support local farmers while keeping your impact light.
 Bonus points if the restaurant uses compostable or reusable to-go packaging!

 Craft eco-friendly Valentine’s Day cards with the kids.

 Exchanging valentines in class is a time-honored way for children to learn about showing appreciation for their friends.
-However, since most children are still learning from home, they’re missing out on the tradition this year.
-Now is the perfect time to step in and fill the gap.
 You can have your kids create their own cards with recycled paper, or you can buy sustainable cards from a local maker and have your children fill them out.
-Drop the cards in your neighbors’ mailboxes to show the love on your street, or ask your kids’ teacher if they can help you mail them to the class.
+Drop the cards in your neighbors’ mailboxes to show the love on your street, or ask your kids’ teacher if they can bring them to the class.
 Either way, you’re keeping the tradition alive sustainably!

 Gift your spouse a plant instead of flowers.

 Everyone loves getting flowers from their valentine, but it’s always sad to see them two weeks later going straight into the compost bin.
 In lieu of a bouquet of cut flowers, how about a houseplant or a succulent?
 Not only do they stay beautiful for as long as you water them, they’re a natural air filtration system for your home.
 Celebrate your endless love by gifting your valentine a plant that, with a little bit of love, will keep on living.